Orchestrate at Scale: Events Become Your #1 Growth Channel With Seamless Data Execution

 For Customer Success

-Separate event workflows treat these as three problems.
+Separate event workflows treat these signals as three separate problems.
 Marketing uploads event data to automation.
 Sales updates CRM manually.
 Customer Success keeps a separate spreadsheet.
-This legacy approach yields an incomplete picture.
-Each team concentrates on its own metric.
-Marketing tracks leads, Sales tracks opportunities, Customer Success tracks renewal conversations.
-This disconnection degrades real opportunities.

-This is an obvious orchestration problem.
-To fix this, as soon as buying signals are captured, they should be enriched with context across revenue teams, scored by consistent rules, and delivered to the right teams right in their workflow.
-In terms of timing, this should happen in minutes, not days or weeks.
+This is an orchestration problem.
+To fix the orchestration problem, enriched buying signals should be delivered to the right teams in their workflow.
+Enriched buying signals should be enriched with context across revenue teams.
+Enriched buying signals should be scored by consistent rules.
+Buying signals should reach the right teams in minutes.
+Buying signals should not take days or weeks.

 Why Real-Time, Routed Signals Matter

-McKinsey’s work on AI-driven personalization shows that companies excelling in personalization generate up to 40% more revenue from these activities than their peers.
-Additionally, AI-driven personalization can raise customer satisfaction by 15–20% and increase revenue by 5–8%.
+McKinsey’s work on AI-driven personalization reveals that companies excelling in personalization generate up to 40% more revenue from these activities than their peers.
+McKinsey’s work on AI-driven personalization reveals that AI-driven personalization can enhance customer satisfaction by 15–20%.
+McKinsey’s work on AI-driven personalization reveals that AI-driven personalization can increase revenue by 5–8%.

-Event signals are among the richest personalization tools a company has.
-They reveal what prospects care about when they spend meaningful time with your company.
+Event signals are some of the richest personalization tools a company has to improve outcomes.
+Event signals reveal what prospects actually care about when prospects spend meaningful time with your company.

-Without orchestration, the potential to learn, engage, and convert is lost in data exports, spreadsheets, and ad hoc follow-up.
+Without orchestration, a company can lose the potential to learn, engage, and convert.
+The loss happens in data exports, spreadsheets, and ad hoc follow-up.

 What the Research Says About AI and Revenue